valterjpcaldeira/Xml_Schema_Validator/README.md

 A Java App to validate big xml and gml file using a schema.

-Just to use, you can download the jar file and run it at the same directory that the files you want to analise and the schema.
+If you want just use it, you can download the jar file [here](https://github.com/valterjpcaldeira/Xml_Schema_Validator/blob/master/jar_file/xsdValidator.jar) and run it at the same directory that the files you want to analise and the schema.
 The names must be like this:

 * **Schema.xsd** - The Schema used to validate the XML file
 * **SchemaGML.xsd** - The Schema used to validate the GML file